FlindersFAME/fame.github.io/_posts/2020-09-02-condadeepthought.md

 ---
 layout: posts
 category: blog
-tag: deepthought
+tag: DeepThought
-title: Conda on deepthought
-excerpt: "Part 2: Using conda on deepthought"
+title: "Part 2: Using conda on deepthought"
+author: Rob Edwards
+excerpt: "We are going to use conda to install and update software"
 ---

-# An Introduction To Using DeepThought For Bioinformatics
+### _Series: An Introduction To Using DeepThought For Bioinformatics_

-Rob Edwards, September 2020

-# Part 2: Using conda on deepthought

 ## Activate Python